Language

 What Makes a Format Effective?

-- Simple Layout: Use a single-column design.
+• Simple Layout: Use a single-column design.
 It is much easier for computer systems and human eyes to follow.
+Our one-page CV builder includes single-column templates built for exactly this.